-- 6. Where a matter is referred under Rule 5(d), the Board shall determine whether: - (a) to direct the Case Examiner to attempt to resolve the matter through Constructive Engagement with the Statutory Auditor or Statutory Audit Firm; - (b) there is a good reason to investigate the matter; or - (c) no further action is to be taken in relation to the matter. - 7.
-Where, following a direction under Rule 6(a), and if the Case Examiner is unable to resolve the matter to the Case Examiner's satisfaction, the Case Examiner shall return the matter to the Board. - 8.
-Where a matter has been returned to the Board pursuant to Rule 7, the Board must consider whether there is a good reason to investigate the matter. - 9.
-Where the Board considers that there is a good reason to investigate the matter in accordance with Rule 6(b) or Rule 8, it shall: - (a) determine the scope of the investigation; and either
+- 6. Where a matter is referred under Rule 5(d), the Board shall consider whether to direct the Case Examiner to attempt to resolve the matter through Constructive Engagement with the Statutory Auditor or Statutory Audit Firm. - 7.
+Following a direction under Rule 6, and if the Case Examiner is unable to resolve the matter to the Case Examiner's satisfaction, the Case Examiner shall return the matter to the Board. - 8.
+Where the Board has not made a direction under Rule 6, or a matter has been returned to it pursuant to Rule 7, the Board must consider whether there is a good reason to investigate the matter. - 9.
+Where the Board considers that there is a good reason to investigate the matter, it shall: - (a) determine the scope of the investigation; and either

-- (b) refer the matter for investigation by Executive Counsel; or - (c) direct whether the investigation should be delegated to the appropriate Recognised Supervisory Body.
+- (b) refer the matter for investigation by Executive Counsel; or - direct whether the investigation should be delegated to the appropriate Recognised Supervisory Body.
 Where the Board has delegated the investigation to a Recognised Supervisory Body the Recognised Supervisory Body may, on behalf of the FRC, exercise the powers set out in Rule 14. - 10.
-[Not used].
+Where the Board considers that there is not a good reason to investigate the matter, it shall take no further action.